Artifact detection and localization in single-channel mobile EEG for sleep research using deep learning and attention mechanisms: Methods and Materials

 \subsubsection{Heuristic-based 1D-CNN method}

 Paissan et al. proposed a one-dimensional CNN architecture for detecting single-channel EEG artifacts and interpreting the frequency domain output feature maps \citep{Paissan2022}.
-The model consists of a convolutional layer without down-sampling, batch normalization, a rectified linear (ReLU) activation function, and a global average pooling.
+The model consists of a convolutional layer without downsampling, batch normalization, a rectified linear unit (ReLU) activation function, and global average pooling.
 The output is then passed through two fully connected layers with 8 and 3 hidden units, respectively.
 The softmax activation function is applied to the output of the last fully connected layer to generate probabilities.
 We used input vectors of a 20-second window and adapted the output to produce only two probabilities for artifact and non-artifact classes.
 In the original pipeline, the authors applied the Fourier transformation to the feature maps of the convolutional layer and computed their power spectral density to interpret the extracted features.
-This enabled the determination of the most critical frequencies used for classification.
-Here, we use the model only for artifact classification.
+This enabled the determination of the most critical frequencies used for classification. {\revisionb However, as our goal is to localize artifacts in the time domain, we use the model only for artifact classification.}